bcampbell/scrapeomat/doc/scraper_config.md

 :   css selector to identify section links
     eg ".navigation-container a"

-xnavpats?
+xnavpats
-:   css selectors to ignore when looking for section links
+:   regex, urls to ignore when looking for section links

 artpat
 :   treat urls matching this regex as articles